thornzero/haikugo/README.md

 - [ ] Batch processing capabilities
 - [ ] Advanced linguistic analysis
 - [ ] Integration with popular text editors

+### Community-Driven Development

+- **No Pressure**: This is not a roadmap with deadlines or commitments
+- **Community Interest**: Features get implemented based on what people actually want to use
+- **Contributions Welcome**: If you want a feature, consider implementing it or finding someone who can help
+- **Natural Evolution**: The project grows organically based on real usage and community needs

 ---